 4 large egg yolks

 - Heat olive oil and butter in a large sautè pan over medium-high heat.
 Add the shallots and pancetta and cook until the shallots are softened and translucent and the pancetta is lightly browned, 2 to 3 minutes.

 - Add the wine, bring to a boil and cook until reduced by half, 1-2 minutes.
-Add the chicken broth, bring to a boil and cook for 2 minutes.
-Remove from heat while you cook the pasta
+Remove from heat while you cook the pasta.

 - Bring a large pot of salted water to a boil and add the spaghetti.
 Cook uncovered over high heat until al dente.
+Reserve 1/4 cup of the pasta cooking water.
 Drain and add the pasta to the sautè pan and place it back over medium-high heat.

-- Add the egg yolks, Pecorino Romano cheese, and black pepper, and cook, stirring vigorously until pasta is well coated and creamy.
+- Add the egg yolks, Pecorino Romano cheese, black pepper and reserved pasta water, and cook, stirring vigorously until pasta is well coated and creamy.
 Transfer to individual pasta dishes and serve with extra Pecorino Romano cheese on the side.